 The outdoor condensing unit is equipped with a motor that is designed to operate the compressor.
 The compressor in your air conditioner will squeeze the refrigerant into a pressurized gas.
 This will cause the refrigerant to be pushed through a pipe to a coil in the outdoor condensing unit.
 Once the refrigerant reaches the outdoor coils, it will discharge the excess heat and moisture from your house.
 Next, the refrigerant is transformed into a liquid and is circulated to the indoor unit.

-How Long WIll It Take For My Air Conditioner to Cool My House?
+How Long Will It Take For My Air Conditioner to Cool My House?

 If your central air conditioning system is running continuously throughout the day without reaching the temperature on your programmable thermostat, this is an indicator of an issue with your system.
 This operational problem may be caused by a clogged air filter.
-If there is a large amount of dust and dirt in your filter, the air flow in your house will be negatively impacted.
+If there is a large amount of dust and dirt in your filter, the airflow in your house will be negatively impacted.
 Your air conditioner may also be distributing warm air due to a crack or hole in your refrigerant line.

-What is the Best Humidity Level for a Home?
+What Is the Best Humidity Level For a Home?

-What is a SEER Rating?
+What Is a SEER Rating?

 SEER is an acronym that refers to Seasonal Energy Efficiency Ratio.
 The SEER Rating is a ratio of the total quantity of cold air provided by a central air conditioning system throughout the summer season divided by the amount of electricity the system utilizes in Watt-Hours.
 This ratio is created by utilizing a consistent interior air temperature and a variety of outdoor air temperatures that vary from 60 to 100 degrees.